annaroyer/ruby-submissions/1710-b/4module/capstone/proposal_template.md

 ### Problem

 RTD bus passes are expensive, which can deter people from using public transportation.
-RTD's Neighborhood EcoPass option makes them significantly more affordable (can cut the price in half or more), and the more neighbors who pitch in, the less expensive it is for everyone, but it can be challenging to coordinate and organize.
+RTD's Neighborhood EcoPass option makes them significantly more affordable (for me, I pay ~20% of what I would have without the pass), and the more neighbors who pitch in, the less expensive it is for everyone, but it can be challenging to coordinate and organize.

 ### Solution